 Recently the NASA Education web site did a feature on Tess.

 Upcoming Family Space Day at the George Observatory!

 Come out to the George Observatory this Saturday for out-of-this-world fun!
 The Observatory is hosting Family Space Day, and this weekend there will be more fun than ever before.
 We hope you’ll join us for the adventure.

-First, fly to the Moon on a simulated space mission aboard the Space Station Observer at the Challenger Learning Center.
+First, fly to the Moon on a simulated space mission aboard the Space Station Observer at the Expedition Center.
 Train just like the astronauts – you’ll run science experiments and control the spacecraft during your simulated voyage and landing.
 You may even have to overcome obstacles like meteor strikes and computer failures in order to land safely!